halkyonio/tce/README.md

   - Kubernetes dashboard
   - Harbor (optional)

+**NOTE**: Before to execute the installation, verify first if the Tanzu Kubernetes Release version (or TKR) is compatible with the TCE version using the [list_tkr_version.sh](./scripts/list_tkr_version.sh) script.
+Pass the TCE version as parameter `TCE_VERSION=dev ./scripts/list_tkr_version.sh`

-Execute this `install.sh` where you will first set the following variables:
+Execute the `./scripts/install.sh` where you will set the following variables:

 - **REMOTE_HOME_DIR**: home directory where files will be installed locally or within the remote VM
 - **VM_IP**: IP address of the VM where the cluster is running (e.g.: 127.0.0.1)